le717/webring/README.md

 ### Discord channel logger

-If the [Discord](https://discord.com) logger is enabled and configured, entries that are found to be rotting or rotted will be reported in a Discord channel.
+If the [Discord](https://discord.com) logger is enabled and configured, entries that are found to be rotting or dead will be reported in a Discord channel.
 This can be helpful for keeping up with the webring's health and ensuring entries are available.
 Configuring the Discord logger is kept as simple as possible.